ncatlab/nlab-content/pages/0/9/0/8/18090/content.md

 such as _[[low-dimensional topology]]_ or _[[topological domain theory]]_.

-A popular imagery for the concept of a [[continuous function]] is provided by deformations of [[elasticity|elastic]] physical bodies, which may be deformed by streetching them without tearing.
+A popular imagery for the concept of a [[continuous function]] is provided by deformations of [[elasticity|elastic]] physical bodies, which may be deformed by stretching them without tearing.
 The canonical illustration is a continous [[bijection|bijective]] function from the [[torus]] to the surface of a coffee mug, which maps half of the torus to the handle of the coffee mug, and continuously deforms parts of the other half in order to form the actual cup.
 Since the [[inverse function]] to this function is itself continuous,